lundegaard/react-union/packages/react-union/API.md

 **Simple**

-It renderes the widget returned by the route with the path `my-widget` to element with id `my-widget-root`.
+It renders the widget returned by the route with the path `my-widget` to element with id `my-widget-root`.

 ```
 <div id="my-widget-root"></div>